Michigan forest habitat illustrating mixed cover and understory conditions relevant to wildlife management.

 Field-based environmental assessment and problem-solving work conducted in a Michigan river system.

 We provide management planning and decision support to help landowners and managers translate data into clear, actionable strategies.
-Recommendations are developed by integrating habitat conditions, wildlife use, population information, and site specific goals to identify practical management options and priorities.
+Recommendations are developed by integrating habitat conditions, wildlife use, population information, and site specific goals to identify practical management priorities.

-Where appropriate management plans are designed to support continued monitoring and evaluation allowing outcomes to be assessed over time and strategies to be adjusted as conditions change or new information becomes available.
+Where appropriate, management plans are designed to support continued monitoring and evaluation, allowing outcomes to be assessed over time and strategies to be adjusted as conditions change or new information becomes available.

 Illustration of a nature scene with pine trees, a small stream, and a grassy area, set against a golden background.